Azad77/backup_hashnode/ckqdlpsbj0b0xgss19y015yf8.md

 conda install jupyter
 ```

-Look at the list of installed packaged to confirm jupyter notebook is installed:
+To confirm that Jupyter Notebook is installed, look at the list of installed packages:

 ```python
 conda list